 The question is which tastes better?
 I like the Cubano wrap.
 I don't like the calorie count and if I'm going reach for a wrap I'm probably not just going to eat half.
 But this is ok with one glaring item that confused me to no end.

 The filling was good.
 Not much in the way of heat.
-Chipotle seasoning was prominent.
-It was filling with the beans, cheese, and corn.
+The chipotle seasoning was prominent.
+It was filling with beans, cheese, and corn.
 But I got stuck on how doughy the tortilla was.

 For $3.49 you get two in a box.
-They are quick, convenient, and the filling is ok.
+They are quick and convenient, and the filling is ok.
 It just is going to hang on how much you love the traditional taste of a tortilla as a wrapper to the filling.

 The box of Trader Joe's Chipotle Vegetable Quesadillas:

 The nutritional information:

 How to prepare in anything but a microwave:

 After being cooked you get something that isn't quite as beautiful as on the box:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.